-Questions to ask your child's doctor
+Questions to ask your doctor

-- What's the most likely cause of my child's signs and symptoms?
+- What's the most likely cause of these signs and symptoms?

-- What kinds of tests does my child need?
-Do they require any special preparation?
+- What tests are needed?
+Do they require special preparation?

 - What treatment do you recommend?

-- What activity restrictions will my child need to follow?
+- What activity restrictions are recommended?

 - Do you recommend that our family meet with a genetic counselor?